Spinach: Its Acne-Clearing Properties Revealed

 When investigating 43 different fruits and vegetables, the Environmental Working Group discovered that sweet bell peppers, lettuce, celery, potatoes and spinach were top of the pile for agrochemical residues.
 Whatsonmyfood.com lists a grand total of 54 different pesticides, including 21 suspected hormone disruptors, 11 neurotoxins, 7 developmental or reproductive toxins, and 20 honeybee toxins.
 Back in 2015, spinach ranked 7th on the yearly “dirty dozen” list of the 12 worst foods for pesticides (with apples being highest).

 The physical explanation is simple.
-Spinach, kale and lettuce are leafy vegetables, which creates a far greater surface area for insects to sink their teeth into.
-Therefore, more pesticides have to be sprayed, and more can be sprayed.
+Spinach, kale and lettuce are leafy vegetables, which gives them a very high surface area.
+There’s endless space for insects to sink their teeth into, and therefore more pesticides have to be sprayed.
 Consider the square inches exposed to the outside world on spinach leaves versus a whole potato.

 Worse, it’s impossible for farmers to wash the pesticides off properly, because the leaves would shred up and fall to bits.
 Potatoes, meanwhile, are easy to drench and scrub clean without damaging the potato.